-Co-Applicants\

-You may add up to 10 co-applicants to the project.
-Co-applicants must have a well-defined and substantial role in the proposed plan e.g. significant input into study design, data collection, or analysis and interpretation, or be a member of the steering/working group.
+Co-Applicants: You may add up to 10 co-applicants to the project.
+Co-applicants must have a well-defined and substantial role in the proposed plan e.g. significant input into study design, data collection, or analysis and interpretation.
+If projects are co-designed with key stakeholders (e.g. PPI), you may add them as a co-applicant to the project.